BASED IN SLIGO, IRELAND

 Info from Paddy Brennan's, Golden Era of Irish Showbands.

 Ritz Records was started in the early 80's by the man behind much of the early showband record success (Release Records), Mick Clerkin, who owned the label until he sold it in 2002.
-In 1985, Mick discovered Daniel O'Donnell who was the mainstay of the label for many years.
+In 1985, Mick discovered Daniel O'Donnell who was one of the mainstays of the label for many years.

 Scoff - The Scoff label was founded in 1978 by Deke O'Brien and Johnny Lappin, who also managed Stepaside (who later started Sidestep records).
 The label focused on Dublin rock groups including The Atrix, Mama's Boys and the Rhythm Kings among others.
 They finally went out of business in the mid 1980's.